kovymun/lupus-together-landing-react-ts/README.md

 ### Description and Purpose

 Lupus Together is a front-end landing page built with care, empathy, and intention.
-Inspired by a loved one’s journey with Lupus, this project serves as a heartfelt digital space for awareness, connection, and support.
+Inspired by a loved one's journey with Lupus, this project serves as a heartfelt digital space for awareness, connection, and support.

 Built using React, TypeScript, Vanilla CSS, and animated with Framer Motion, it follows landing page best practices, offering a clear, inviting, and emotionally resonant experience for those affected by Lupus.